 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 yum clean all yum install -y epel-release yum -y update

 Step 2.
 Install LAMP server.

-An CentOS 7 LAMP stack server is required. you need to install LAMP server with the following link.
-Also install required PHP modules:
+A CentOS 7 LAMP stack server is required. you need to install the LAMP server with the following link.
+Also, install the required PHP modules:

 Once this is done, we will need to unzip the file into our httpd folder.
 You can unzip the file by entering this command:

 Change ownership and permission of the as MyWebSQL follows:

 chown -R www-data:www-data /var/www/html/mywebsql/ chmod -R 775 /var/www/html/mywebsql/

 Restart the Apache webserver to take effect: